snr2042954/DCIA_RESIT/README_backend.md

 This project applies Alternating Least Squares (ALS) matrix factorization to model student performance on educational microgoals.
 It supports hyperparameter optimization, evaluation against a baseline, and personalized recommendations that identify which tasks a student may safely skip based on predicted mastery.

+Note that running the entire backend is not strictly necessary.
+It is just for documentation purposes such that all code can be presented cleanly.
+All necessary code is imported by app.py itself and is explained in the frontend readme

 ## Project Overview

 The pipeline includes: